shiyihe-neko/reVISit_study/public/buckaroo/assets/task_1_intro_noteboook.md

 ## Estimated Time
 Please try to complete this task **within 10 minutes**.
 Do your best, but avoid spending more than 10 minutes on it.

+## External Help
+You CAN use outside resources for inspiration or clarification.
+For example, using Google or LLMs for any data wrangling suggestions.

 ## Tutorial of Submission <b style="color:Red;">(Please make sure you watch this video carefully)</b>
 <iframe
     src="https://drive.google.com/file/d/1S85c6PrM49p9NOhfSOXgdy-hXa56Eb9E/preview"
-    width="640"
-    height="480"
+    width="1200"
+    height="700"
     allow="autoplay">
 </iframe>

 <br><br>
 Click **"I understand"** to proceed to the task page.
 You can review these task instructions at any time by clicking the Help button in the upper-right corner after leaving this page.
 Once you enter the next page, the timing begins.
-(Note: there is no built-in timer, so please keep track of your own start time and try not to spend more than 10 minutes on this task.)
 Please remember that this is a **Think-Aloud** study.
-You are required to verbalize your thoughts, including any questions, confusions while using the tool, or decisions you make while completing the task.
+You are required to verbalize your thoughts, including any questions, confusion while using the tool, or decisions you make while completing the task.